iwataniKenji/feedget/README.md

 - [x] Mobile version developed with React Native
 - [x] Gesture on mobile version
 - [x] Complete frontend and backend integration
+- [x] Mailtrap to receive and check the information from input sending
 - [x] Test automation with Jest

 ---